micropython/micropython/docs/library/pyb.Pin.rst

 that pin has an effective 40k Ohm resistor pulling it to 3V3 or GND respectively (except pin Y5 which has 11k Ohm resistors).

-Now every time a falling edge is seen on the gpio pin, the callback will be executed.
-Caution: mechanical push buttons have "bounce" and pushing or releasing a switch will often generate multiple edges.
-See: http://www.eng.utah.edu/~cs5780/debouncing.pdf for a detailed explanation, along with various techniques for debouncing.

 All pin objects go through the pin mapper to come up with one of the gpio pins.